 (2.)
-Every telegraph line constructed or to be constructed Telegraph lines within the Territory shall be subject to the provisions of this to be subject to the provision to t Ordinance and the regulations.
+Every telegraph line constructed or to be constructed Telegraph lines within the Territory shall be subject to the provisions of this this Ordinance.
+Ordinance and the regulations.

-81. Where a private line has been constructed before or after the commencement of this Ordinance by a person who is the owner of the land upon both sides of a road railway tramway public reserve Crown lands or creek nothing in this Ordinance shall be deemed to prevent such person on payment of the prescribed fee from continuing or carrying such private line across any such road railway tramway public reserve Crown lands or creek at a height of at least eighteen feet from the surface of such road railway tramway public reserve Crown lands or creek or otherwise as approved by the Chief Postmaster.
+81. Where a private line has been constructed before or after Provisions as to the commencement of this Ordinance by a person who is the owner of the land upon both sides of a road railway tramway public lines. reserve Crown lands or creek nothing in this Ordinance shall be deemed to prevent such person on payment of the prescribed fee from continuing or carrying such private line across any such road railway tramway public reserve Crown lands or creek at a height of at least eighteen feet from the surface of such road railway tramway public reserve Crown lands or creek or otherwise as approved by the Chief Postmaster.